platform-experience/serviceportal-best-practice/README.md

 ## Modules

-  Set a module only once in it's own file.
+  Set a module only once in its own file.
+Why should I do this?

+  John Papa answers this best in his style guide.

+  *Separates configuration from module definition, components, and active code.
+Provides an identifiable place to set configuration for a module.*

+  Do this to define a module.

   ```javascript
     angular.module('pe-timeline', []);